VyperCore/bucket/docs/index.md

 ## Coverpoints

 A coverpoint consists of one or more axes, which are then crossed.
 Each possible combination of the axes values is called a bucket.
-Each bucket has a default goal of 10 hits, which can be modified as required, or can be made illegal or ignored.
+Each bucket has a default goal with a target of 10 hits, which can be modified as required, or can be made illegal or ignored.

 Each new coverpoint should inherit from the Coverpoint class, and requires a 'name' and a 'description'.